erenkara1907/erenkara-privacy/privacy-policy.md

 ----------------

 ### Introduction
-Our privacy policy will help you understand what information we collect at Aura Natal Chart, how Aura Natal Chart uses it, and what choices you have.
+Our privacy policy will help you understand what information we collect at Peakout Events, how Peakout Events uses it, and what choices you have.
-Aura Natal Chart built the Aura Natal Chart app as a free app.
-This SERVICE is provided by Aura Natal Chart at no cost and is intended for use as is.
+Peakout Events built the Peakout Events as a free app.
+This SERVICE is provided by Peakout Events at no cost and is intended for use as is.
 If you choose to use our Service, then you agree to the collection and use of information in  relation with this policy.
 The Personal Information that we collect are used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.
 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise  defined in this Privacy Policy.